mayuraitavadekar/conways-game-of-life/README.md

 # Conway's Game of Life

-This is implementation of cellular Automata as per Conway's Game of Life.
+This is implementation of cellular automata as per Conway's Game of Life.

 ## Usage